carbon-language/carbon-lang/llvm/docs/AMDGPUOperandSyntax.rst

 A sequence of *ttmp* registers may be used to operate with more than 32 bits of data.
 Assembler currently supports sequences of 1, 2, 4, 8 and 16 *ttmp* registers.

-Pairs of *ttmp* registers must be even-aligned (the first register must be even).
+Pairs of *ttmp* registers must be even-aligned (first register must be even).
 Sequences of 4 and more *ttmp* registers must be quad-aligned.

     ============================================================= ====================================================================